philippgs/uibk_hpc_22/proseminar/08/readme.md

 - A sequential implementation is available in [mandelbrot_seq.c](mandelbrot/mandelbrot_seq.c).
 Read the code and make sure you understand what happens.
 Run it in order to see what the generated image should look like.
 - Parallelize the implementation using MPI and name it `mandelbrot_mpi.c`.
 Run it with varying numbers of ranks and problem sizes and verify its correctness by comparing the output to `mandelbrot_seq.c`.
+- Make sure you use the compiler optimization flags as specified in the Makefile.
 - Discuss the effects and implications of your parallelization
 - Insert the measured wall time for 64 cores and a problem size of 3840x2160 into the comparison spreadsheet: https://docs.google.com/spreadsheets/d/1E-9kRGMV8Py1Qp32wuVHs7dWSXIWigBHc3Ba1iTheFc/edit
 - How would you improve program performance?